AzPepoze/linux-wallpaperengine-gui/README.md

 ### Build from Source

 - **Prerequisites:**
-  - Ensure you have Node.js and pnpm installed.
+  - Ensure you have Node.js and (npm or pnpm) installed.

 1. **Clone the repository:**